OGrainger/banque-EL/README.md

 Java/JEE project for YNOV Ingésup M1 (4th year) course.
 It simulates an online bank with clients and accounts manipulation and internal transactions creation.

+## Usage
+Download the lastest zipped online-bank.war file in the *release* tab and start a tomcat server with it.
 ## Project details
 ### Project validation
 - [x] git